IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 byteStringToInteger
 ``

-### Differences to the current Plutus cost models that will be enacted by this governance action.
+### Differences to the current Plutus cost models that will be enacted by this governance action

 Each of the two new primitives introduces both CPU and memory unit cost model settings for Plutus V2.